 - Are they B2C or B2B?

 - How big are they?
-Are they prosumers, SMB, or enterprise.
+Are they prosumers, SMBs, or enterprise?

-- Where these people hang out?
+- Where do these people hang out?
 Communities, mediums, and channels.

 - How accessible are they?